 Music Below the Lion Rock

-I take the Beatles’ tour to the colony in June 1964 as a point of departure and trace the impact of the British Invasion in inspiring the first generation of young musicians to play rock and roll, although initially only in English.
-This was changed by the rise of television coupled with the colonial administration’s policies to foster a sense of belonging among local residents in response to the Leftist Riots of 1967, elevating the status of the common language.
-The music scene was thereby encouraged to shift toward Cantonese beginning in 1972 and continuing throughout the rest of the decade.
-Popular songs during this time tended to reflect grassroots problems in everyday life.
+It all began with the Beatles’ tour to the British colony in June 1964 as part of the British Invasion, which inspired a generation of young musicians in Hong Kong to play rock and roll.
+Although most started out singing in English because they regarded it the “language of the cool,” this was gradually changed by the rise of television coupled with government policies to foster a sense of belonging among Hong Kongers — tied neither to Britain or China — in response to the Leftist Riots of 1967.
+The music scene was, therefore, encouraged to shift toward Cantonese beginning in 1972, continuing throughout the rest of the decade.
+Popular songs during this time, spearheaded by the likes of Samuel Hui, tended to reflect grassroots problems in everyday life.

-I then analyze the role of Hong Kong’s East Asian neighbors, especially Taiwan and Japan, in influencing mainstream Cantopop in the 1980s.
-Simultaneously, a Cantorock movement was on the rise since 1984, when the Sino-British Joint Declaration was signed to affirm the transfer of Hong Kong’s sovereignty in thirteen years to communist China.
-Globally, popular music and humanitarianism became closely intertwined when supergroup singles (i.e. “We Are the World”) and benefit concerts (i.e. Live Aid) were proven to be effective methods of protest in the midst of the Ethiopian Famine.
-I argue that the combination of these local, national, and global factors contributed to inspiring “All for Freedom” and the outdoor Concert for Democracy in China in May 1989 that aimed to raise awareness and funds among Hong Kongers for the then-ongoing Tiananmen Square student protests in Beijing.
+Taiwanese campus folk songs and Japanese kayōkyoku influenced the sounds of mainstream Cantopop stars of the 1980s like Leslie Cheung, Alan Tam, Anita Mui, and Danny Chan who commanded a strong fanbase, especially in Southeast Asia.
+Simultaneously, a Cantorock movement was gaining traction by 1984, the year the Sino-British Joint Declaration sealed the fate of Hong Kong’s eventual handover to Beijing.
+Around the world, popular music and humanitarianism became closely intertwined as supergroup singles (i.e. “We Are the World”) and benefit concerts (i.e. Live Aid) were used as effective methods of protest amid the Ethiopian Famine.
+The combination of these local, national, and global factors culminated in “All for Freedom” and the Concert for Democracy in China that aimed to raise awareness and funds among Hong Kongers in May 1989 for the ongoing Tiananmen Square protests in Beijing.